 I've also loved exercise, even training as a fitness instructor when I was in my early twenties while on summer break at university.
 But then all my medical conditions entered my life, or became recognised, including hypermobilie EDS.
 So I was super nervous about exercising, or didn't have the energy to do so.
 I wasn't sure whether certain exercises were OK to do as a person with hypermobility, or whether they could be making the situation worse.
 It seems my fears were largely unfounded.

-It was fantastic to attend the talk by a physiotherapist who specialises in hypermoblity, and hear a professional giving his expert views on how to exercise with hypermobility.
+It was fantastic to attend the talks by a physiotherapist who specialises in hypermoblity, and hear a professional giving his expert views on how to exercise with hypermobility.

 Exercise and Hypermobility